Best Buy’s 2Q online sales surge but challenges remain

 The consumer electronics retailer posted revenue of $9.91 billion in the period, also topping Street forecasts.
 Eight analysts surveyed by Zacks expected $9.84 billion.
 That compares with $9.54 billion.

 Same-store sales rose 5.8% during the quarter, compared with 1.6% in the year-ago period.
 Online sales surged 242%, compared with 17.3% in the year-ago period.
 Online revenue accounted for 53.1% of total U.S. revenue in the quarter, compared with 16% a year ago.
-Best Buy said that 60% of its sales are fulfilled through the store whether that’s through services like curbside pickup or shipped from the store.
+Best Buy said that 60% of its sales are flowing through the store whether that’s through services like curbside pickup or shipped from the store.

+Best Buy said it’s testing a ship-from-store hub model at 250 store locations to help handle significant volume for the pre-holiday season and year-round.
+All of its stores will still ship out online orders, the company said.

-Best Buy shares have climbed 34% since the beginning of the year, while the &P 500 index has climbed 6%.
+Best Buy shares have climbed 34% since the beginning of the year, while the S&P 500 index has climbed 6%.
 The stock has risen 71% in the last 12 months.

 Elements of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on BBY at https://www.zacks.com/ap/BBY